 Investigations of abuse and neglect against children with disabilities can involve a bewildering number of people and agencies.
-Below is a primer about the process and the agencies involved, beginning with reporting abuse.
+Below is a primer about the process of child abuse investigations and the agencies involved, beginning with reporting abuse.

 All adults in Texas are legally required to report any known or suspected child abuse, neglect or exploitation.